-- Identify your expectations for the mentoring relationship - · Hold introductory meeting - Listen to your mentee's expectations and goals - Clarify roles and responsibilities - Share your expectations for the programme with the mentee
+- Identify your expectations for the mentoring relationship - Hold introductory meeting - Listen to your mentee's expectations and goals - Clarify roles and responsibilities - Share your expectations for the programme with the mentee

-Phase 2: Create an action plan (sessions 2-3)
+Phase 2: Set Goals (sessions 2-3)

-- Ask about your mentee's strengths and challenges - · Discuss their goals and action items for the programme - Encourage your mentee to fill out the Mentorship Agreement on the platform (or another action plan document of their choosing)
+- Ask about your mentee's strengths and challenges - · Discuss their goals and action items for the programme - Encourage your mentee to write down their goals for the programme or create a more detailed action plan.

-Phase 3: Meet consistently and revise the action plan (session 3 onward)
+Phase 3: Meet consistently and discuss goals (session 3 onward)

-- At each meeting, review progress on actions items - Discuss items of interest, current challenges, recent successes, etc. - Foster learning and development with practical exercises
+- At each meeting, review progress on action items - Discuss items of interest, current challenges, recent successes, etc. - Foster learning and development with practical exercises